What I help with

 Some people come to therapy because they feel easily overstimulated, emotionally reactive, hard to settle, or different in how they process the world.

 This may relate to ADHD, autism, trauma, chronic stress, sensory sensitivity, or a combination of factors.
-The aim is not to force you into a label, or to treat difference as a problem, but to understand how your system works and what kind of support may help.
+The aim is not to force you into a label, but to understand how your system works and what kind of support may help.

 This may include: